hridoyhaque01/hridoyhaque01/README.md

 <h1 align="center">Hi 👋, I'm Hridoy Haque</h1>
 <h4>I’m a dedicated and detail-oriented Frontend Developer with 3 years of hands-on experience, including 2+ years in onsite roles and 1 year as a freelance developer.
-I specialize in crafting modern, responsive, and high-performance web applications that deliver exceptional user experiences.
+I specialize in crafting modern, responsive, and high-performance web applications that deliver exceptional user experiences. <br />
 With a strong foundation in JavaScript frameworks like React and Vue.js, I bring creativity and precision to every project I work on.
 My approach combines clean code, performance optimization, and user-centric design, ensuring that each product is both functional and visually appealing.
 </h3>